Smart Contracts

 Pint is a language for writing "smart contracts".
 If you're familiar with smart contract languages like Solidity, then many elements of a Pint contract should feel familiar.
 Of course, at its core, Pint is fundamentally different from imperative smart contract languages.
 Writing smart contracts in Pint requires a different way of thinking about how to express the rules that the smart contract must enforce.

 A Pint contract is a collection of predicates.
-Each predicate has a name and contains a list of constraints.
+Each predicate has a name, a list of typed parameters, and a list of constraints.
+Predicates of a smart contract describe the various ways state can be mutated in order to accomplish certain tasks (e.g. token transfer).
 A contract may also contain a storage declaration which contain all the storage variable that the contract owns.
 Contract storage is effectively the database of the contract where persistent state lives.
 We will discuss storage in details in Chapter 5.

 Contract Structure